Connecting advising, enhancing learning, engaging with community.

 Each Community will be led by an academic advisor who has been carefully selected and trained to support students' ability to make connections both in and out of the classroom.
 Each Community will also have an upperclassman "peer advisor" who will be available to help new students with the transition to college.
 Because students will be enrolled together in a credit-bearing course, the Community will also be a place where the academic advisor and peer mentor can work on developing students' learning skills such as time management, reading, and note-taking.
 Through this arrangement, classrooms quickly become a place of camaraderie and dorms become a forum for continuing class discussions.
 Living and learning become inseparable experiences as ideas, intellectual curiosity, and lifetime friendships burgeon simultaneously.

-In 2015-2016, Hampden-Sydney will offer sixteen learning communities to freshmen.
+In 2015-2016, Hampden-Sydney will offer fifteen learning communities to freshmen.
 The communities vary in theme and topic, representing a wide-range of student interests.

 Fill out a brief questionnaire to help us place you in the appropriate community.
 All enrollments must be entered by June 1st.
 Don't delay!
 In the past, the Learning Communities have filled quickly.